 Advancing research and improving the kind and quality of care available are key ingredients in improving outcomes and health of people living with spinal cord injury.
 Both are essential for strengthening individuals, families, caregivers and communities, for reducing the high cost of SCI to society as a whole, and for achieving scientific breakthroughs that hold the promise of better lives.

-The Blusson Integrated Cures Partnership (BICP), a collaboration between ICORD and the Rick Hansen Institute (RHI), was established to do just this.
+The Blusson Integrated Cures Partnership (BICP), a collaboration between ICORD and Praxis Spinal Cord Institute, was established to do just this.
 In April 2013, the Rick Hansen Foundation (RHF), a leader in accessibility and awareness, committed $20 million over ten years to support researchers and clinicians at the Blusson Spinal Cord Centre (BSCC) to accelerate preclinical and clinical research in SCI.
-This funding is aimed at strengthening the partnership between RHI and ICORD, and leveraging their existing strengths for greater impact.
+This funding is aimed at strengthening the partnership between Praxis and ICORD, and leveraging their existing strengths for greater impact.
 The purpose of the BICP partnership is threefold, namely:

 - to become the world’s leading partnership in innovative and collaborative preclinical and clinical research to accelerate the discovery of SCI cures;